node-red/designs/designs/flow-testing/README.md

 A single node should be able to be tested in isolation.
 Certain nodes, such as the function node or the change node, can contain significant amounts of functionality which may need testing in isolation (similar to unit tests in a traditional programming environment).

 - The test specification should permit some setup to occur before testing starts, such as setting environment variable or initialising context objects
-- tests should run by sending a specified object to the node under test then requiring a set of 'assertions' to be met:
+- tests should run by sending a specified msg object to the node under test then requiring a set of 'assertions' to be met, such as:
   - output exactly matched object(s) defined in the test definition
   - output contained or did not contain a property(s) or property value(s)
   - same as previous 2 bullets, but node generated specified output on a specific output connector (multiple output connections on node)